josrenato/biomaglab.github.io/content/pt/authors/lucas/_index.md

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ''

-# Highlight the author in author lists? (true/false)
-highlight_name: false

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Researchers
+  - Graduation Students
 ---

-Renan Matsuda is a postdoctorate working with Transcranial Magnetic Stimulation (TMS), computer vision, robotics and also on the development of a neuronavigation system, InVesalius Navigator.
+Lucas Betioli is a master's student focusing on Transcranial Magnetic Stimulation (TMS), machine learning, and tractography.
+He's also a contributor to the Invesalius Navigator, neuronavigation system.